maxh/maxheinritz.com/_posts/2026-03-07-contra-abundance.md

 The abundance thesis is not wrong about technology.
 Energy probably will get cheaper.
 AI probably will reduce the cost of many goods and services.
 Material scarcity probably will continue to decline.

 The error is in the implication: the leap from "material abundance" to "human satisfaction."
 Much of what people want is positional, and positional goods are zero-sum by construction.
 The rat race does not end when everyone gets richer.
 It just changes what the rats are racing for.

+## The mask

+The zero-sum nature of positional competition has been masked by its embedding within the positive-sum growth of the material economy.
+Since the rise of capitalism, we have been in something of a golden era where to advance one's relative position in society, the best option is to make something other people want -- and in doing so, everyone gets a bit richer.
+But in a world where all material needs are satisfied, the mask comes off.
+Hirsch again:

+> The compelling attraction of economic growth in its institutionalized modern form has been as a superior substitute for redistribution.
+Whereas the masses today could never get close to what the well-to-do have today, even by expropriating all of it, they can, in the conventional view, get most if not all the way there with patience in a not too distant tomorrow, through the magic of compound growth.
+But as outlined above, once this growth brings mass consumption to the point where it causes problems of congestion in the widest sense -- bluntly, where consumption or jobholding by others tends to crowd you out -- then the key to personal welfare is again the ability to stay ahead of the crowd.
+Generalized growth then increases the crush.

+The world the abundance technologists are building is precisely the condition Hirsch is describing.

 ## The ways out